Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

-# Welcome to GlauconiteFilterer
+# Welcome to GlauconiteFilter

-This document will break down how to run GlauconiteFilterer.
+This document will break down how to run GlauconiteFilter.
 It will also cover what dependencies are required.

 Please note that there are several paths used in this tutorial that need to be